sanu25mim10171/Investment_Calculator/investment calculator project/readme.md

 Python 3.x installed on your system.

-How to Run
+How to Run:

-Save the provided code as a Python file (e.g., investment_calculator.py).
+1. Save the provided code as a Python file (e.g., investment_calculator.py).

-Open your terminal or command prompt (CMD, PowerShell, or VS Code Terminal).
+2. Open your terminal or command prompt (CMD, PowerShell, or VS Code Terminal).

-Navigate to the directory where you saved the file.
+3. Navigate to the directory where you saved the file.

-Run the script using the Python interpreter:
+4. Run the script using the Python interpreter: python investment_calculator.py

-python investment_calculator.py

-Follow the interactive prompts to select the calculation mode and enter your investment details.
+5. Follow the interactive prompts to select the calculation mode and enter your investment details.

 📊 Calculation Details